Unlocking History

 The group was described as a “motley company mustered from the mining towns and settlements in the valley, poorly mounted and armed … with wretched muskets and shotguns.
 (The group) was a heterogeneous mixture of independent elements, poorly armed, without discipline, and they did not believe that the Indians would fight,” according to “History of the Comstock Lode,” published in 1883.

 Again, Thompson answered the call from his community, volunteering for the local Rangers.
 He mounted up with Ormsby’s group along with the Genoa Rangers and the Silver City Guards, led by Capt.
 R.G.
-Watkins, who, along with Ormsby, was a veteran of a failed expedition in Nicaragua.
-Watkins lost a leg in the earlier expedition, requiring him to be tied into his saddle, according to Richard Moreno, a writer of Nevada history.
+Watkins.
+Like Ormsby, Watkins was a veteran of a failed expedition in Nicaragua.
+Watkins also lost a leg in the earlier expedition, requiring him to be tied into his saddle, according to Richard Moreno, a writer of Nevada history.

 The group’s ranks swelled to 105 men with many joining from Virginia City.

-Seeing their lack of unity, Ormsby pushed for them to agree to appoint a single commander but no consensus was reached.
+Seeing their lack of unity, Ormsby pushed for the group to select a single commander, but no consensus was reached.

 Relations reach boiling point

-The company stopped at Williams Station, where settlers were killed in an altercation with local tribes.
-The volunteer soldiers sifted through the burned buildings and buried the dead settlers.
-After the gruesome task was complete, they continued toward Pyramid Lake.
+The company stopped at Williams Station where settlers were killed in an altercation with local tribes.
+Sifting through burned buildings, they buried the slain settlers then continued toward Pyramid Lake.

 Tin-type photo of bearded man wearing jacket and bow tie.